 There are always scenarios that can be constructed where another method might have advantages.
 However, the disadvantages and effort required especially over longer time periods should be carefully considered.

 If you want to read the full 10-page paper, with more technical explanation, click here.
 We warn you; there is some jargon and detail.

-But what you’ve really been waiting for…The Calculator!
+But what you’ve really been waiting for…the tax calculator.
+Try it below!

 Tax is obviously a complex topic especially when investing internationally.
 It’s an industry unto itself with the permutations plus different and offsetting impacts that may affect any individual.
 Naturally, per the standard disclaimer, this is not tax advice.
 Dual or transitioning tax residencies or holding US person status are immediate exceptions to generally applicable tax rules discussed.
 In particular, persons who are transitional tax residents or are US citizens should seek specialist advice in relation to their personal circumstances.
 Care has been taken to ensure the information contained in this guide is accurate at the time of publication however, we give no warranty it is error free.
 The information is intended as guidance only and the authors accept no liability for claims arising directly or indirectly out of reliance placed on the information contained.